Last Updated on July 14, 2021 by Jeff

 What We Love About the Schwinn 130 Upright Bike:

-The DualTrack™ console on the Schwinn 130 Upright Bike is a great computer, slightly pared down from the Schwinn 170 Upright Bike model.
+The DualTrack™ console on the Schwinn 130 Upright Bike is a great computer, slightly pared down from the Schwinn exercise bike 170 model.
 This console has two screens that display your workout data, but unlike the upgraded version in not backlit.
 This console has 22 programs including 9 workout profiles like fun rides, mountain rides and challenges that will give you intense workouts.
 It also has 8 custom heart rate programs that work with the ergonomically placed grip sensors on the handlebars that put you in a relaxed riding position.
 Another great feature is that you can transfer your workout data to Schwinn ConnectTM or MyFitnessPal.
 It’s always nice to be able to track your performance and see your improvements from workout to workout.

 What Isn’t So Great: